 - when the claim is of such a nature as to warrant the use of surveillance and when there is adequate evidence to suggest that the worker may be:

-- misrepresenting his/her injury
+- misrepresenting their injury

-- exaggerating his or her injury or
+- exaggerating their injury or

 - where the benefits arising from obtaining relevant information by surveillance are considered to outweigh to a substantial degree the intrusion on the privacy of the worker.